rancher/elemental-docs/docs/troubleshooting-restore.md

 If you face this problem, please follow the procedure below.
 :::

-Before you initiate a restore, you need to copy `/var/lib/rancher/agent/rancher2_connection_info.json` from the elemental node to a place where you have access with Rancher UI.
+Before you initiate a restore, you need to copy `/var/lib/rancher/agent/rancher2_connection_info.json` from the elemental node to node where you have kubectl access to the Rancher upstream cluster.
+This is required in order to run the below script sucessfully.

 Once the file is copied, download the `rancher-agent-token-update.sh` script from the [Elemental repository](https://github.com/rancher/elemental):